Symptoms of Sun Poisoning

 - Hives, usually on the arms, lower legs, and chest

 An inherited form of PMLE occurs in Native Americans.
 It can last from spring until fall.
-Symptoms at first include redness, burning, and itching, which usually last two or three days but can persist for weeks.
+Symptoms at first include redness, burning, and itching, which usually last 2 or 3 days but can persist for weeks.
 Other symptoms may begin within a few hours of sun exposure but go away in a few hours.
 They include:

 Treatment for PMLE depends on its severity.
 Other than staying out of the sun and protecting yourself when you are in the sun, you may not need treatment.
-The rash can clear by itself within seven to 10 days.
+The rash can clear by itself within 7 to 10 days.

 Solar urticaria.
 Symptoms may develop within minutes of exposure to sun.
 If large areas of skin are involved, symptoms may include:

 - Raised areas on the skin (wheals) or blisters

 - Loss of consciousness